resource-watch/slate/source/includes/api/_dataset.md

 **When a dataset is deleted the user's applications that were present on the dataset will be removed from it.
 If this results in a dataset without applications, the dataset itself will be then deleted.**

+Datasets can be deleted either by ADMINS or by the MANAGERS that created them.
+Note that the deletion process cascades; deleting a dataset will also remove all layer, vocab, and metadata entities associated with it.

+**WARNING:** Deleting a dataset removes it permanently!
+It is recommended that you save a local copy before doing so.

 ```shell
 curl -X DELETE https://api.resourcewatch.org/v1/dataset/<dataset-id> \
 -H "Authorization: Bearer <your-token>"